jackbaty/archive.baty.net/content/posts/2020/2020-11-29-spent-weekend-with-emacs.md

 By the time I woke up two days later I had completely reconfigured Emacs, cleaned up some unused packages, moved my tasks to Org mode, committed and pushed everything to Github.

-I don't know yet if Emacs and are going to get back together permanently, but we sure had a great weekend together.
+I don't know yet if Emacs and are going to get back together permanently, but we sure had a great weekend.